 Libraries should take a leadership role in sustainable and regenerative design for these five reasons:

-- Libraries are visible.
 Libraries are at the centers of their communities and campuses, literally and figuratively.
 Highly visible to many, they attract a wide diversity of users, ranging from persons of influence in the community or their own workplaces to young people who seek to shape their understanding of the world and their impact upon it.
 By setting a positive example, libraries serve as an important cog in the cycle of behavioral change.

-- Libraries provide opportunities to engage.
 Libraries have always been a place for public discourse on important topics of the time.
 Libraries offer formal settings for presentations and input sessions about sticky issues.
 Perhaps more important, libraries offer informal settings for in depth conversations about critical topics, or spontaneous discussions, on neutral turf.

-- Libraries are models.
 As public buildings, libraries can be demonstration sites.
 While green roofs and solar arrays are sexy and effective symbols of sustainable design, demonstrations and educational panels that highlight often-hidden methods for building smart (e.g., ultra-efficient mechanical systems, low-energy lighting solutions, or sustainable cleaning products) bring the nuts and bolts of green building to light.
 Given typically modest library construction and operation budgets, this demonstration packs even more punch, showing that building and operating responsibly isn’t out of reach for the average company, home-owner, or institution.

-- Librarians are trustworthy.
 Librarians are viewed as highly trustworthy people.
 Libraries are one of few places that are viewed as apolitical.
 Librarians are regarded as facts-only guides to knowledge.
 When libraries model best practices in design and operations, library users take note.
 When libraries convene a public conversation about important topics around sustainable behaviors, attendees know it’s in the spirit of learning and sharing knowledge without any hidden agendas.

-- Libraries can champion good behavior.
 Librarians are in a great position to shine a spotlight on positive behaviors of the library’s staff and customers.
 Ever wonder about the counters on bottle-filling stations that count how many plastic bottles were eliminated?
 Psychologists tell us that positive reinforcement is the most effective path to behavioral change.